Let’s admit it: bike trailers are BORING. They are also wide and difficult to maneuver.

 The Weehoo trailer addresses both of those issues.
 It allows children to pedal along and be engaged in the ride (or take a nap if they need to).
 Additionally, it is narrow enough to fit thru tight spaces and can even be used on mellow singletrack trails.

-Our family has been using our Weehoo trailer-cycle for a year and a half.
-In that period of time, it has become an integral part of our biking routine, and has attracted A LOT of attention both around town and on the mountain bike trails.
+Our family used the Weehoo Turbo trailer-cycle for a period of several years.
+In that time, it become an integral part of our biking routine, and attracted A LOT of attention both around town and on the mountain bike trails.*

-Part of the reason the Weehoo garners so much attention when we ride is its unique design.
-Unlike other trailer-cycles, the Weehoo is recumbent which allows the child to pedal or to sit back and relax (or even sleep).
+Part of the reason the Weehoo garners so much attention is its unique design.
+Unlike other trailer cycles, the Weehoo is recumbent which allows the child to pedal or to sit back and relax (or even sleep).
 The child is actually buckled into it which allows the Weehoo to be used with kids as young as 2.

-While there are a couple of things I’m not a huge fan of on the Weehoo (which I’ll mention below), overall it has been a great purchase for our family, and I whole-heartedly recommend it to other parents who are shopping for a child-hauler.
+While there are a couple of things I’m not a huge fan of on the Weehoo (which I’ll mention below), overall it was a great purchase for our family, and I whole-heartedly recommend it to other parents who are shopping for a child-hauler.

 Review in a Nutshell